turingschool/data_structures_and_algorithms/tries/README.md

 we would run out of nodes along the "cat" path before we found all of our characters, and thus could determine that "catty" does not appear.

+Additionally, we can see that some interior "nodes" in the trie serve only as branching or connection points to valid nodes that exist further down in the structure (such as the "ca") node.

+Alternatively, some interior nodes also represent valid words in and of themselves (e.g. the "do" node).
+Your trie implementation will likely need some way to distinguish these types of interior nodes.

 ### Branching